Mihail Lozanov

 Mihail Lozanov (Михаил Лозанов; 15 June 1911 – 3 December 1994), nicknamed The Tank (Танка, Tanka) was a Bulgarian footballer.
-A centre forward, Lozanov was a long-time player of PFC Levski Sofia in the 1930s and captained FC Bayern Munich in 1937–39, which makes him the only Bulgarian who was captain of the largest German club.
+A centre forward, Lozanov was a long-time player of PFC Levski Sofia in the 1930s and captained FC Bayern Munich in 1937–39, which makes him the only Bulgarian who ever captained the largest German club.

 Club career

 Born in the village of Tsarnel (today Lyulin) near Pernik in 1911, Lozanov started playing football at SC Krakra Pernik at age nine.
 The club had been newly co-founded by his brother Todor Lozanov.
 When he moved to the capital Sofia to attend high school, he transferred to powerhouse PFC Levski Sofia in 1930, where he spent most of his career.
 At Levski, Lozanov formed a formidable attacking trio with teammates Asen Panchev and Asen Peshev and scored 43 goals in 79 league games.
 Lozanov's attacking prowess earned him the nickname The Tank; reportedly, he once shattered the crossbar with a powerful shot.
 With Levski, Lozanov won the Bulgarian State Football Championship twice, in 1933 and 1937.
 These were Levski's first two championship titles.

 As a student in Brno, Czechoslovakia in 1935, Lozanov played for local side SK Moravská Slavia.
 Then, Lozanov moved to Munich in Nazi Germany to continue his education as a civil engineer at the Munich Polytechnic School.
 In Munich, Lozanov represented and captained FC Bayern Munich, the most successful club in German history.
 Lozanov was a regular first team player in the Gauliga Bayern between 1937 and 1939, featuring for Bayern Munich alongside German internationals Ludwig Goldbrunner, Jakob Streitle and Wilhelm Simetsreiter.

 Returning to Bulgaria, Lozanov continued his career at Levski Sofia for two more years until retiring from football in 1941 at age 30.
 In his later years, he was a mining engineer in Pernik.